Switch to light theme

 When you beat the great GM Magnus Carlsen twice on his home turf, you should expect to win the tournament.
 Many people would even say you deserve it.

-And so it was for India's own upcoming superstar GM Praggnanandhaa R who won the prestigious Norway Chess elite event in the final round.
+And so it was for India's own upcoming superstar GM Praggnanandhaa R who pulled off a stunning, career-advancing, win at the prestigious Norway Chess elite event in a tense final round.

-Pragg, as he's known, delivered a decisive three-point classical victory over GM Vincent Keymer to claim the title, a crown which the exalted Carlsen has won seven times.
+Pragg, as he's known, kept his nerve when it mattered to deliver a decisive three-point classical victory over GM Vincent Keymer which secured him the title, a crown which the exalted Carlsen has won seven times.
+Pragg's disappointing FIDE Candidates tournament, where he failed to grab a chance at the the world title, is now fully behind him.

-The spectacle was wonderfully dramatic—a perfect end to a week of brilliant chess taking place for the first time in Oslo, after Norway Chess relocated from Stavanger.
+The outcome was wonderfully dramatic—a perfect end to a week of brilliant chess taking place for the first time in Oslo, after Norway Chess relocated from Stavanger.

-Facing Keymer with the white pieces, the 20-year-old Pragg made the most of his opportunity and converted a crucial, ultimately tournament-winning, victory.
+Facing Keymer with the white pieces, the 20-year-old Pragg was up against an in-form player 10 places above him in the rating list.
+But Pragg made the most of his opportunity and converted a crucial, ultimately tournament-winning, victory.

-The full three points lifted Praggnanandhaa to 18 points and secured first place and took him to an incredible four wins on the trot.
+The full three points lifted the Chennai-born star to 18 points and secured first place and took him to an incredible four wins on the trot.
 Pragg became the first Indian to win Norway Chess.
+The prize for first place was 700,000 NOK.
 It is also the youngster's biggest tournament win since clinching the Tata Steel Chess Tournament 2025.

 Pragg had sent shockwaves through the tournament, and Norway itself, when he overcame Carlsen in Round 3 before a stunning win in Round 8 that saw the Norwegian walk his king into a mating net.